alsatierf/cognate-templates/README.md

     > The above command will create and provision all VM whose names start with `centos__` using pattern matching provided by Vagrant to limit actions only to a group of virtual machines.

-# Conventions
+# Template Folder Structure

-All template subdirectories under this project's root folder should have **at least** four files:
+All template folders should have **at least** these files:

 1. [**Required**] One Ansible config file (generally named *ansible.cfg* but there are no hard requirements on this)
 2. [**Required**] One Ansible inventory file (generally named *inventory.yml* but there are no hard requirements on this)